 Chicken Burger with Roasted Poblano and Onion

 This summer, cook up a spicier, zestier twist on the burger -- it's sure to become a new favorite.
-Poblano adds gentle heat to the topping.
-If you like, serve these burgers with watermelon and cucumber, plus lime wedges dipped in a mix of ancho chile powder and salt.
+Poblano adds gentle heat to the topping for these burgers; if you like, serve them with watermelon and cucumber, plus lime wedges dipped in a mix of ancho chile powder and salt.

 - Total Time: